Misterfun88/Skeleton-Action-Understanding/README.md

 ## Visualization

-Examples of t-SNE visualizations are provided to show the effectiveness of
+Examples of t-SNE visualizations are provided to show the effectiveness of our proposed model.

+## Citation